-I could not find any Grammys photos or videos on Madonna.
+I could not find any Grammy photos or videos of Madonna.

-This year, Madonna had Marilyn Monroe platinum blonde hair and went with Michael Jackson to the Academy Awards on March 25.
+Madonna had Marilyn Monroe's platinum blonde hair this year and went with Michael Jackson to the Academy Awards on March 25.
 On July 8, Madonna began filming A League Of Their Own.
 She had brunette hair.